 - a.
-Contractor shall invoice County for services rendered monthly in the format directed by County.
-Invoices shall be based on claims entered into the County's billing and transactional database system of the month. - b.
-Invoices shall be provided to County within fifteen (15) days after the close of the month in which services were rendered.
-Following receipt and provisional approval of a monthly invoice, County shall make payment within thirty (30) days. - c.
-Monthly payments for claimed services shall be based on the units of time assigned to each CPT or HCPCS code entered in the County's billing and transactional database multiplied by the service rates in Exhibit C and Exhibit D. - d.
+Contractor shall submit monthly invoices for payment.
+Contractor will submit invoices on forms in a manner prescribed by the County. - b.
+Invoices shall be provided to County within 15 days after the close of the month in which services were rendered.
+Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days. - c.
+Monthly payments for claimed services shall be based on the units of time assigned to each CPT or HCPCS code entered in the County's billing and transactional database multiplied by the service rates in Exhibit C. Any Exhibit CPT, HCPCS code or rate updates will be made available to the Contractor on-line and/or via an Executive Letter by the County.

+- d.
 County's payments to Contractor for performance of claimed services are provisional and subject to adjustment until the completion of all settlement activities.
-County's adjustments to provisional payments for claimed services shall be based on the terms, conditions, and limitations of this Agreement or the reasons for recoupment set forth in, Section 6. - e.
-Reconciliations to actual claimed services will be done prior to invoices being submitted.
-Any services that were reimbursed and later found to be invalid or denied, the overpayment amount will be deducted from future invoices. - 4.
-Billing for DMC Services
+County's adjustments to provisional payments for claimed services shall be based on the terms, conditions, and limitations of this Agreement or the reasons for recoupment set forth in, Section 4. - e.
+Due to the County Controller's Office yearly "Black-Out Period" there will be no payments made in July or August.
+Payments for these months will be issued once the Controller's Office has reopened in September.
+This pertains to all fiscal years.